Free Roof Replacement Grants: Government & Private Help

 USDA Section 504 grants of up to $10,000 could easily support free roof replacement and repair for seniors, provided the project remediates health and safety hazards.
 For instance, leaks causing black mold are a health hazard and could be eligible.

 Section 504 supports projects for low-income adults over 62 living in designated rural areas.
-In other words, only seniors in rural qualify for this specific government program.
+In other words, only rural seniors qualify for this specific government program.

 Disabled Individuals